Aleks130699/ha-fpp/README.md

 # HomeAssistant - Falcon Pi Player (FPP) Component

 This is a custom component to allow control of the Falcon Pi Player in [Home Assistant](https://home-assistant.io).

-# Features:
+# Features

 * View current playing sequence and playlist
 * Cover art support